 Key Papers on the Knowledge-Rich Curriculum

-Knowledge-Rich curricula and Powerful Knowledge face critique (various dates).
-Papers challenge assumptions in curriculum design.
-They offer teachers insights, helping them rethink curriculum and learner access.
+Knowledge-rich curricula face challenges (various dates).
+Researchers question assumptions in curriculum design.
+These papers give teachers insights, helping them rethink access for learners.

 Rudolph, Sriprakash, and Gerrard (2018) challenge powerful knowledge's neutrality.
 They show its colonial roots.
 They urge curriculum design to include racial justice within subjects.